Officers of the Faculty

 - Two letters of recommendation

-- Refer to the Readiness for University Studies in English (RUSE)
+- Proof of English proficiency (please refer to Readiness for University Studies in English - RUSE)

 - A curriculum vitae